raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 ## File Naming is Critical

 It is important to use file names that can be re-sorted to the right order if they should become shuffled.
 This is particularly important if a separate image file is used for each side of a ballot, which is common because PNG format only has one side per file.
-To get back to the original order is important because the style of the back relies on the front.
+Restoring the original order is important because the style of the back relies on the front.
 The underlying problem is that the files are commonly added to the ZIP archives according to how they are listed rather than the order they were created.
 When looking at the zip file, we can't get them back in order without a lot of work if we don't plan ahead.
 If file names are created correctly, then we can simply sort the names to get them to the original order, and in fact, they probably will be added to the zip file correctly too.

 **Please adhere to the following rules:**